Yaargh/countdown/README.md

 And there you go.
-You can use the 'cdowninst.sh' script to install if you are on Debian, Ubuntu, etc. or mod it for a different package manager.  ***If you happen to have a directory called 'foobarfoobartemp' in your home directory you should change the script to use something else or it will get deleted.***
+You can use the 'cdowninst.sh' script to install if you are on Debian, Ubuntu, etc. or mod it for a different package manager.  ***If you happen to have a directory called `foobarfoobartemp` in your home directory you should change the script to use something else or it will get deleted.***